DanishHasan2012/SQL_Repo/README.md

 Hello, This is my SQL Repo.
 Whatever Practise I do, I keep it here.
-You can open the Databricks notebook and look into the sql.
+You can open the Databricks notebook and look into the SQL Query.